 - The fan casing is wider and has an indentation around the intake.
+The exhaust opening is taller, increasing from 3.5mm to 3.8mm.
 I would have liked to see the fan’s top cover be copper and connected with the heatsink, like on the Honor Magicbook.

 - The fan is manufactured by AVC just like 2018.
 Its connector is wider with twice as many pins, so it’s not directly interchangeable with 2018.

-- The only differences I notice on the propeller are that the blades are longer and don’t have the 3 tiny grooves on top.
-Whereas 2018’s propeller can be easily pulled off the motor shaft, I wasn’t able to do that with 2019, so I couldn’t check the motor windings.
+- The impeller blades are longer, growing from 34mm to 36.5mm.
+They lose the 3 tiny grooves on top and gain a bigger supporting plate on the bottom.
+The impeller is also about half a millimeter thicker.
+Whereas 2018’s impeller can be easily pulled off the motor shaft, I wasn’t able to do that with 2019, so I couldn’t check the motor windings.
 However, the fan is much quieter, especially in the higher frequencies.
 It sounds much more pleasant.

 - No Shark Fins detected here.
 Huawei, please stop with the fancy names.

 - I wish Huawei changed the fan control algorithm.
 The fan always decides to come on many minutes after the CPU temperature has risen.
 This causes the CPU to start throttling while the fan is still off.
-Maybe Huawei is aiming for unobtrusiveness instead of performance, but even for that purpose, it’s still a lousy implementation, because the eventual ramp-up is sudden, ruining the whole smoothness they were aiming for.
+Maybe Huawei is aiming for unobtrusiveness instead of performance, but even for that purpose, it’s still a lousy implementation, because the eventual ramp-up is very sudden instead of gradual, ruining the whole smoothness they might have been aiming for.